scarpma/ns_game/README.md

-# ns_game
+# navier-stokes-char
-Fortran implemetation of Incompressible Navier-Stokes equations using Jos Stam Algorithm
+Fortran implemetation of Incompressible Navier-Stokes equations using Jos Stam Algorithm (among which method of characteristics)